sefisher/fishyDIYdevices/examples/LimitSwitchActuator/README.md

 #### * Connect to the device and setup WiFi
   - Connect your device to a power source via USB (recommend not using your computer USB to ensure a stable voltage for the AP mode, if you try it and can't connect to the network below then try powering it from a regular plug-in USB power source).
   - It will boot in AP mode the first time with the name "New Device" (or whatever you named it in FD-Device-Definitions.h).
-  - Go to you phone or computer wifi settings and find the "New Device" network and try to connect to it.
+  - Go to your phone's or computer's WiFi settings and find the "New Device" network and try to connect to it.
   - The AP password will be "123456789" (or whatever you set up in FD-Device-Definitions.h)
   - Once connected to the device's network, open "http://192.168.1.4" in your web browser and enter the Wifi SSID and password for your local network.
 ### 3. Operate your device: